Dodon (farm): Civil War

 In November 1838, Maryland physician Richard Sprigg Steuart inherited Dodon from his Uncle William Steuart.
 At that time the forced-labor farm comprised around 1600 acre of land worked by about 150 enslaved people.
 The outbreak of the American Civil War in 1861 found the Steuart family sympathetic to the Southern cause, though Maryland did not secede from the Union (pre-war loyalties in Maryland were divided between North and South, but the Northern cause prevailed).
 Horses were raised and trained at Dodon then smuggled south for Confederate forces, as well as medical supplies such as quinine.
 As a result, Dodon was often raided by Union troops, regularly forcing Steuart to flee into hiding.
 As one family member later recalled:

 Dr Steuart was constantly away from home, avoiding the raiding parties from the Northern soldiers who sought to capture him, because of the help he gave the South by secretly sending supplies of quinine, and other necessities...to the Southern hospitals.
 Wakened...in the dead of night, [his wife Maria] dressed quietly and...admitted the Northern soldiers, and then stealing past the sentries, walked half a mile to the quarters, and sent a trusty messenger to warn his master not to return.
 Old William Hawkins, when a soldier put a pistol to his head saying 'tell us where your master is', replied 'I'd rather be dead than tell'.

-Steuart's nephew, Brigadier Gen. George H. Steuart (1828–1903) (Known as "Maryland Steuart" to distinguish him from his fellow General J.E.B.
+Steuart's nephew, Brigadier Gen. George H. Steuart (known as "Maryland Steuart" to distinguish him from his fellow General J.E.B.
 Stuart) fought at a number of major battles including Spotsylvania, Gettysburg, Cross Keys, and Winchester, before surrendering with General Lee at Appomattox Court House.

-Post War Period
+Post-war period

 The estate did not prosper after the war's end, in large part because the white owners could no longer enslave Black people for their labor.

 In 1890 Isabel and Emily Steuart, daughters of Richard Sprigg Steuart, donated the estate to the Roman Catholic Congregation of Marist Fathers, a French order founded in Lyon in 1826, to be used as a seminary and mission.
 However, it was eventually repurchased by a member of the Steuart family, Annette Steuart Wise, in 1929.

+Tobacco farming at Dodon ended in the 1940s.